DigitalRiver/react-atlas/README.md

 For inital development and release, we are focusing on a nodejs with webpack environment.
 As we continue to develop React Atlas we will bring in examples and boilerplates to show it working with other build systems (JSPM, Browserify, UMD, etc.).

-With webpack in mind, we reccomend using [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader) and [SASS Loader](https://github.com/jtangelder/sass-loader) (for now, SASS will be removed from this project soon.
+With webpack in mind, we reccomend using [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader), [PostCSS Loader](https://github.com/postcss/postcss-loader) and [SASS Loader](https://github.com/jtangelder/sass-loader) (for now, SASS will be removed from this project soon.
 We are working toward dropping the Sass and Webpack dependency as soon as it makes sense for us internally.
 A good starting point is for a webpack workflow is [React Hot Webpack Boilerplate](https://github.com/gaearon/react-hot-boilerplate).

 Requiring and using the components is as simple as: